MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/About.md

 Windows Management Instrumentation (WMI) uses the Common Information Model (CIM) to represent systems, applications, networks, devices, and other manageable components of the modern enterprise.

 ### [about_WMI_Cmdlets](about_WMI_Cmdlets.md)
-Provides background information about Windows Management Instrumentation (WMI) and Windows PowerShell.
+Provides background information about Windows Management Instrumentation (WMI) and PowerShell.

 ### [about_WQL](about_WQL.md)
-Describes WMI Query Language (WQL), which can be used to get WMI objects in Windows PowerShell.
+Describes WMI Query Language (WQL), which can be used to get WMI objects in PowerShell.

 ### [about_WS-Management_Cmdlets](about_WS-Management_Cmdlets.md)
-Provides an overview of Web Services for Management (WS-Management) as background for using the WS-Management cmdlets in Windows PowerShell.
+Provides an overview of Web Services for Management (WS-Management) as background for using the WS-Management cmdlets in PowerShell.